-To adapt the results, we should specify the hyperparameters of the Wasserstein uncertainty set and clarify some regularity conditions, which should be satisfied for the loss function $L(\cdot,\cdot)$ and the true data-generating distribution $P_{\ast}$ of $(\mathbf{X},Y)$. \begin{assumption} The hyperparameters of defining the Wasserstein uncertainty set $\mathcal{U}_{\rho_n}(\mathbb{P}_n)$ \eqref{uncertainty} are prescribed as follows. \begin{itemize} \item $\rho_n=\tau/\sqrt{n}$, $\tau>0$, \item $p=2$, \item $d\left((\mathbf{x}_1,y_1),(\mathbf{x}_2,y_2)\right)= $. \end{itemize} \end{assumption} \begin{remark} We justify the choices of hyperparameter in Assumption \ref{assume1} as follows. \begin{itemize} \item We choose the radius to be of the square-root order $\mathcal{O}(1/\sqrt{n})$ because the out-of-sample performance guarantee without the curse of dimensionality can be proved \citep{gao2022distributionally}, and a confidence region for the ground-truth parameter can be constructed with the square-root order \citep{blanchet2022confidence}. \item We choose the 2-Wasserstein distance since the 2-Wasserstein distance applies to the quadratic loss, and the associated WDRO problem could be solved by iterative algorithms \citep{blanchet2022optimal}. \item The cost function is infinite when $y_1\not=y_2$.
-This covers covariate shift in machine learning \citep{aolaritei2022performance} and can be applied to many tasks where the samples are correctly labeled \citep{gao2017distributional}. \end{itemize} \end{remark} \begin{assumption} The loss function $L(f(\mathbf{x},\beta),y)$ satisfies: \begin{itemize} \item[a.]
+To adapt the results, we should specify the hyperparameters of the Wasserstein uncertainty set and clarify some regularity conditions, which should be satisfied for the loss function $L$ and the underlying data-generating distribution $P_{\ast}$ of $(\mathbf{X},Y)$. \begin{assumption} The hyperparameters of the Wasserstein uncertainty set $\mathcal{U}_{\rho_n}(\mathbb{P}_n)$ in \eqref{uncertainty} are prescribed as follows, \begin{itemize} \item $\rho_n=\tau/\sqrt{n}$, $\tau>0$, \item $p=2$, \item $d\left((\mathbf{x}_1,y_1),(\mathbf{x}_2,y_2)\right)= $. \end{itemize} \end{assumption} \begin{remark} We justify the choices of hyperparameter in Assumption \ref{assume1} as follows, \begin{itemize} \item We choose the radius to be of the square-root order $\mathcal{O}(1/\sqrt{n})$ because the powerful out-of-sample performance guarantee can be proved \citep{gao2022distributionally}, and the confidence region can be constructed \citep{blanchet2022confidence} with the square-root order. \item We choose the 2-Wasserstein distance since the 2-Wasserstein distance applies to the quadratic loss, and the associated WDRO problem could be solved by iterative algorithms \citep{blanchet2022optimal}. \item The distance function $d$ is infinite when $y_1\not=y_2$, admitting distributional ambiguities only with respect to the feature variable $\mathbf{X}$.
+In the classification problem, the distance function $d$ can be applied to tasks where the samples are correctly labeled \citep{gao2017distributional}.
+In the regression problem, the distance function $d$ can help recover several popular regularized estimators, including square-root LASSO estimator \citep{blanchet2019robust,shafieezadeh2019regularization}. \end{itemize} \end{remark} \begin{assumption} The loss function $L(f(\mathbf{x},\beta),y)$ satisfies: \begin{itemize} \item[a.]
 The loss function $L(f(\mathbf{x},\beta),y)$ is twice continuously differentiable w.r.t. $\mathbf{x}$ and $\beta$. \item [b.]
 For each variable $\mathbf{x}\in\Omega$ and $y$, the loss function $L(f(\mathbf{x},\beta),y)$ is convex w.r.t. $\beta$. \item[c.]
-For each parameter $\beta\in B$ and variable y, the function $\left\Vert\frac{\partial^2 L(f(\mathbf{x},\beta),y)}{\partial \mathbf{x}^2}\right\Vert_2$ is uniformly continuous w.r.t. $\mathbf{x}$ and uniformly bounded by a continuous function $M(\beta)$. \end{itemize} \end{assumption} \begin{assumption} The true data-generating distribution $P_{\ast}$ of $(\mathbf{X},Y)$ satisfies: \begin{itemize} \item[a.]
+For each parameter $\beta\in B$ and variable y, the function $\left\Vert\frac{\partial^2 L(f(\mathbf{x},\beta),y)}{\partial \mathbf{x}^2}\right\Vert_2$ is uniformly continuous w.r.t. $\mathbf{x}$ and uniformly bounded by a continuous function $M(\beta)$. \end{itemize} \end{assumption} \begin{assumption} The underlying data-generating distribution $P_{\ast}$ of $(\mathbf{X},Y)$ satisfies: \begin{itemize} \item[a.]
 There exists $\beta_{\ast}\in B^{\circ}$, where $B^{\circ}$ means the interior of $B$, satisfying

 and the inequalities